pongib/365DaysOfLearning/README.md

 **TIL**: Learn how to import sequelize model via folder.

 **Thoughts**: It a bit progress but take more time.
 It struck in my mind for longtime for understand it.

+## Day 78: Mar 18, 2020

+**TIL**: Learn how to use default parameter.
+* If declare default parameter must follow with default parameter not alone paramter.
+* Use recursive function.
+* Create palindrome function.

+**Thoughts**: It make me quite complex for me for create a palindrome but it very fun way to imagine and use my knowledge.